Competency Layers

 Do the upfront work to define what goes in each layer.
 But know that there’s only so much you can figure out before going out and trying it.
 You have a hypothesis of what competencies you need.
 You do calibration calls to sharpen it.
 You hire someone.
 You learn what works and what doesn’t.
 You update the MOC and do it better next time.

-Some of this you'll discover the hard way.
-You hire someone who's missing a competency you didn't know you cared about, and suddenly it's obvious.
+Some of this you’ll discover the hard way.
+You hire someone who’s missing a competency you didn’t know you cared about, and suddenly it’s obvious.
 Then you make it explicit and build it into every loop going forward.
 All three layers get refined through use.
-That's the point.
-This isn't a one-time exercise you get right in a conference room.
-It's a system that gets sharper every time you run it.
+That’s the point.
+Not a one-time exercise you get right in a conference room.
+A system that gets sharper every time you run it.

 Citations